Peter Viney: series editor, and author of some titles

 ORACLE 4 (1250) is Mid Intermediate.
 It has the past perfect, used to, and type two conditionals with would.

-ORACLE 5 (1500) is not yet published , but will be High Intermdiate / Early Upper Intermediate.
-That has more complex reported speech, type 3 conditionals, perfct form of modals (must have done)
+ORACLE 5 (1500) is High Intermediate / Early Upper Intermediate.
+That has more complex reported speech, type 3 conditionals, perfct form of modals (must have done).
+The only titles at this level will be in the Oracle Classics series.

 The readers are physically slightly larger and longer than the earlier editions, and less cramped with more ‘white space’ at the end of chapters.
 Exercises appeared in the first edition (Streamline Graded Readers) but were only available online for Storylines.
 In the rewritten editions, exercises have been incorporated again after advice from teachers who use readers.
 Many extensive reading specialists prefer not to do detailed exercises, but the exercises can be ignored, or set for self-study if desired.